Entry class of the LeanIX Reporting Library. An instance of this class is globally available as lx variable.

 Returns Promise<any>

-A promise that resolves to the returned data
+A promise that resolves to the response data (string or Blob depending on responseType).

 • Returns a formatted currency number according to the users currency settings.